Has artificial intelligence impacted storytelling? Not as much as you might think

 Customers hold a great appreciation for brands that are genuine, and that interact with them in a way that’s individual and personalized, not programmatic or contrived.
 Yet companies are turning to tools such as chatbots and marketing automation for more of their customer touchpoints.

 That doesn’t necessarily mean that they’re sacrificing their humanness.
 For instance, marketing automation allows companies to personalize messages, so that customers feel like they’re on a first-name basis with their favorite brands.
 Data analytics helps deliver the right messages to the right consumers at the right times.

-Meanwhile, chatbots may not always sound or act like people, but by providing streamlined service, they respect customers’ time and address real needs—just look at the Incentive Assist chatbot PwC rolled out to instantly connect people with support programs in the midst of the COVID-19 pandemic.
+Meanwhile, chatbots may not always sound or act like people, but by providing streamlined service, they respect customers’ time and address real needs.
 And besides just being all-around helpful, chatbots and automated assistants are becoming better conversationalists all the time—it’s almost creepy.

 But all of this simply reaffirms what marketers already know: that all brands want to represent themselves as helpful and relatable on a human level, even as they rely on machines to engage; and customers follow, support, and champion brands not just because of the products and services they provide, but because of their likability, ethos, and character.

 In short, what brands truly want is to be authentic, and authenticity is expressed through how a brand speaks—its voice and tone.
 By maintaining a voice that’s authentic to your company and values, and adjusting your tone to authentically suit your current context, you can tell an impactful story.
 But this demands a level of nuance that machines just can’t wrap their digital heads around.